Concordium/concordium.github.io/source/mainnet/net/guides/run-node-windows.rst

 band catchup the node will not have any peers.

 The out of band catchup can be kept enabled even after the node is caught up, but is not necessary.
-If you wish to disable do the the following:
+If you wish to disable it do the the following:

 #.
 Search for *configure concordium node* in the **Search** bar, and then select **Configure Concordium Node Service**.
 The configuration file opens in **Notepad**.